-Section 5 - DLA Disposition Services Infrastructure - Contractor acknowledges that DLA Disposition Services may add, reduce or change its infrastructure, including without limitation by opening, relocating, or closure of field locations.
-The Contractor further acknowledges that this contract shall remain in force notwithstanding such infrastructure addition or reduction/change measures that DLA Disposition Services in its sole discretion may implement.
+Section 5 - DLA Disposition Services Infrastructure - Purchaser acknowledges that DLA Disposition Services may add, reduce or change its infrastructure, including without limitation by opening, relocating, or closure of field locations.
+The Purchaser further acknowledges that this contract will remain in force notwithstanding such infrastructure addition or reduction/change measures that DLA Disposition Services in its sole discretion may implement.
+Such changes will require the Purchaser to relocate workforce and equipment as needed, at the expense of the Purchaser to include transportation.
+Purchaser will be notified a minimum of thirty (30) business days prior to changes.
+Purchaser will not expect any equitable relief or any other type of relief that is based upon or related in any manner to an unanticipated level of effort or additional effort necessary.

-Section 6 - Material Handling Equipment (MHE) - Contractor is required to coordinate the schedule for property removals with the DLA Disposition Services CV POC in advance of all scheduled conveyance/transportation arrangements.
-This includes, but is not limited to, days and times of conveyance arrival and out loading and field office or RIP MHE capabilities.
-DLA Disposition personnel will make the initial placement of the property on conveyance(s) furnished by the Contractor and the initial placement of the Contractor's conveyance shall be determined by the Government.
+Section 6 - Material Handling Equipment (MHE) - Purchaser is required to coordinate the schedule for property removals with the DLA Disposition Services Sales POC in advance of all scheduled conveyance/transportation arrangements.
+This includes, but is not limited to, days and times of conveyance arrival and out loading, as well as field site or RIP location MHE capabilities.
+DLA Disposition Services personnel will make the initial placement of the property on conveyance(s) furnished by the Purchaser; the initial placement of the Purchaser's conveyance shall be determined by the Government.
 DLA Disposition Services will tailgate load property up to the maximum capacity of the field site loading equipment capabilities.
-The Government will not block, chock, brace, lash band or in any other manner secure the cargo on such conveyance(s) furnished by the Contractor.
-Contractor personnel will not be permitted to operate Government owned MHE.
-For RIP and Non-RIP locations, if Government furnished MHE cannot be made available, the Contractor is responsible for the cost of providing MHE to remove the property.
+The Government will not block, chock, brace, lash band or in any other manner secure the cargo on such conveyance(s) furnished by the Purchaser.
+The Purchaser is responsible for providing and operating MHE to remove property if the field site does not have MHE capabilities.
+Purchaser personnel will not be permitted to operate Government owned MHE.
+RIP location loading will be the responsibility of the Purchaser.
+DLA Disposition Services or the USG will not provide MHE or any assistance to remove the property from RIP locations.